Setting yourself up for success

 A hypothesis is also the starting point for any experiment.

 Similar to this, the thoughts you have about your idea are also mostly assumptions.
 They’re based on your experiences and views.
-So your assumptions are really the starting point for further investigation.
+They provide a great starting point for identifying an opportunity.
+But you need to do the work to find out whether the thingsyou think stand true for the rest of the world, actually do.

 3 Steps to Market Validation